 The Division of Soil and Water Conservation is upgrading existing irrigation systems to improve the efficiency of irrigation methods, thereby reducing the demand on water resources for agricultural production.
-In 2021, NCDA&CS assisted 12 agricultural producers in upgrading their existing irrigation systems with agreements in place to assist an additional 17 producers to implement conservation irrigation conversion.

 4.5.
 Cover Crops, Conservation Tillage, and Cropland Conversion

 NCDA&CS oversees education and implementation of cover crop, conservation tillage and cropland conversion programs.
 These practices result in many climate resiliency benefits, including: